aahmad097/Tritium/README.md

 ## Background

-Although many kerberos password spraying tools currently exist on the mark I found it difficult to find tools with the following built-in functionality:
+Although many kerberos password spraying tools currently exist on the market, I found it difficult to find tools with the following built-in functionality:

 * The ability to recursivly spray passwords rather than running one spray at a time
 * The ability to resume password sprays and ignore perviously compromised accounts